-In the fable, equality is very important to a?
+In the fable, why do you think equality is so important to a?

 - What point do you think Oliver Wendell Holmes, Jr., former Associate Justice of the United States Supreme Court, was making when he said, "I have no respect for the passion of equality, which seems to me merely idealizing envy"? - Compare and contrast the type of equality Holmes was talking about with the idea expressed in the Declaration of Independence that "all men are created equal."